-8.8 Reset Two Factor Authentication for a specific User
+7.8 Resetting Two Factor Authentication

 If you or another user lost their second factor (2FA) to log into the ASGARD Web UI, you have to reset the users MFA Settings.
 If you cannot access the Web UI, use the Command Line method.